petertenhoor/balibungalowrent-v2/public/wp-content/plugins/wordpress-seo/readme.txt

 * Are you using Elementor to build your website?
 No worries because **Yoast SEO integrates with Elementor**.
 Take advantage of all Yoast SEO's benefits within your favorite website builder!

-* **Yoast SEO Premium has advanced AI features**, helping you write titles and meta descriptions at the touch of a button thanks to generative AI.
+* **Advanced AI features in Yoast SEO Premium**, write titles and meta descriptions at a click of a button and receive suggested edits to your content to take it over the 'SEO' finish line.

 #### KEEP YOUR SITE IN PERFECT SHAPE